 As the COVID-19 pandemic crisis continues unabated, the global economy is getting disrupted.
 Industries will transform, and many companies will struggle to regain their footing, and, unfortunately, some will not survive.
 The role of a leadership team in steering through uncertainties becomes more critical than ever, guiding its clients and employees to emerge stronger.

-As we have seen, it has been important for any company to place the health and safety of their employees as priority one.
-Enabling working from home for employees swiftly, eliminating the potential risks due to proximity, was the first item on the checklist.
-Companies that have gone through a digital transformation journey, have found much more ease in making this transition.
+As we have seen, it has been important for any company to place the health and safety of its employees as priority one.
+Enabling working from home for employees swiftly to eliminate the potential risks due to proximity, was the first item on the checklist.
+Companies that have successfully gone through a digital transformation journey, have found much more ease in making this transition.
 Elements like virtualization and real-time operational visibility will continue to be major facets of this survival strategy.
 Below, I discuss some of the most important lessons from this pandemic and beyond.

 One aspect that many companies undervalue is the impact these restricted working conditions have on the mental health of their employees.
 During this time, your organization is a major lifeline for employees to keep abreast of health, wellness, and connectedness best practices.
 Prioritize internal communications and do everything possible to stay connected with your teams.

 Our extension of a helping hand is not just for our employees.
-Throughout the pandemic, we have kept close contact with all our clients and partners, exchanging best practices and containment strategies.
+Throughout the pandemic, we have kept close contact with all our clients and partners, exchanging best practices, and containment strategies.
+During this time, open and transparent communication with your clients is key.
 Proactively reach out to your clients, especially if you are the CEO, and share what you’ve learned so far.
 Not only will you be a valuable partner, but you may also learn something valuable from them.

 Many of your clients might be going through disruptions never encountered in their lifetime.
 For instance, COVID-19 has fractured the cohesive global supply chain, turning real-time supply chain visibility and orchestration into a must-have.
 In the healthcare industry, telehealth will be the default standard for a long time to come.
 For retail organizations, the future of shopping is contactless and frictionless.
 In this scenario, encourage your employees to rise above preconceived notions and focus on what you can do, not what you have historically done.